KillaNAdev/kmenu/README.md

 # kMenu

 KMenu For Redzone/Combat FiveM Servers.
+Runs at 0.00

 ## Installation
 1) Add the folder to your server resources.